 With the deadline for compliance with GDPR or General Data Protection Regulation fast approaching (May 2018), it’s essential to take action urgently to avoid getting caught out.

 Whilst there are numerous governance and procedural issues that need to be addressed, there is certainly a role for technology and TSG can support you by implementing a number of potential quick wins that will help to protect your business from potential data breaches.
+We can also help with our PII Discovery Tool, Technology Audit or Gap Analysis and Remediation service, depending on the complexity of your requirements and where you are on the journey to compliance.

 Why you can't afford to ignore GDPR